Voidwaker/pe2/README.md

-# 🏡 Holidaze - Accommodation Booking Platform
+# 🏡 Holihub - Accommodation Booking Platform

 Welcome to **Holidaze**, a modern and responsive **accommodation booking** application built with React!
 The platform allows users to **browse, book, and manage venues**, while venue managers can **create, update, and delete** their listings.